How Undue Influence Can Invalidate a Will

 At Lindquist Wood Edwards, our team of Texas probate attorneys has handled multiple will contests, and we understand what evidence the judge is looking for.
 We will carefully review all evidence, including medical records, to determine if your loved one was susceptible to another’s undue influence.

-To find out more about how we can help, please contact us today to schedule your free consultation.
+To find out more about how we can help, please contact us today to schedule your consultation.